 Laura Bingham serves as managing legal officer for the equality/citizenship issue area of the Open Society Justice Initiative.
 Laura previously worked as a litigation associate at Debevoise & Plimpton, LLP, based in New York and as a law clerk to U.S. district court judges Hon.
 Lawrence F. Stengel (Eastern District of Pennsylvania) and Hon.
 Raymond J. Dearie (Chief Judge, Eastern District of New York).
 She received a JD from the University of California, Berkeley, School of Law, Order of the Coif.
 During law school, Laura worked for the ICTR as a legal intern and spent a semester in Senegal researching the potential trial of former Chadian dictator Hissène Habré, for torture and crimes against humanity.
 Before law school, she completed a master’s degree in human rights law at Central European University in Budapest, Hungary, made possible through a Rotary International Ambassadorial scholarship.

 Clara Siagian is recognised as a leader on engaging with decision makers and civil society actors as to the importance of CRVS as a human rights and development issue.
 Clara is currently working on a research project with Indonesian Ministry of Planning and Development on Civil Registration and Basic Services as part of her role as the Technical Associate for Birth Registration with PUSKAPA (Centre on Child Protection and Wellbeing, University of Indonesia).
 She is also a member of Suaka, the Indonesian Civil Society Network for Refugee Rights Protection.
 Previously, Clara worked with the World Bank on disability mapping in Eastern Indonesia.
 Clara is SNAP's Focal Point on CRVS.

-For our second webinar on 4 July 2017 from 2:00-3:30pm Bangkok time our presenters, Stephen Blight of UNICEF’s East Asia and Pacific Regional Office and Nicholas Oakeshott of UNHCR’s Regional Office in Bangkok explored the topic of “Childhood Statelessness”.
+For our second webinar on 4 July 2017 our presenters, Stephen Blight of UNICEF’s East Asia and Pacific Regional Office and Nicholas Oakeshott of UNHCR’s Regional Office in Bangkok considered the topic of “Childhood Statelessness”.